lyy005/codon_alignment/README.md

-# The Alignment based on COdon using coding sequences (TACO)
+# The Alignment based on COdons (TACO)

 **Lastest version can be downloaded here:** https://github.com/lyy005/codon_alignment/releases

 ## Features:

  - Performing codon alignment for coding sequences (CDS)
+ - Unaligned coding sequences are the only input needed (if using default universal codon table or invertebrate codon table)
  - Multiple alignment with MAFFT (executable mafft-linsi file needs to be added to current directory)
  - Customized the threshold for the percentage of non-gap basepairs in a multiple sequence alignment
  - Two codon tables are supported:
         1 - for The Standard Code;
         5 - for The Invertebrate Mitochondrial Code Details please refer to http://www.ncbi.nlm.nih.gov/Taxonomy/taxonomyhome.html/index.cgi?chapter=tgencodes#SG2

+## Citation

+Li Y, Zhang R, Liu S, Donath A, Peters RS, Ware J, Misof B, Niehuis O, Pfrender ME, Zhou X. The molecular evolutionary dynamics of oxidative phosphorylation (OXPHOS) genes in Hymenoptera.
+BMC evolutionary biology.
+2017 Dec 1;17(1):269.

 ## Prerequisites:
  - Download MAFFT (https://mafft.cbrc.jp/alignment/software/) and added the executable file mafft-linsi to current directory (i.e. codon_alignment directory).